mivion/swisseph/README.md

 ## Requirements

-From version 0.5.0 only nodejs 0.12 or newer supported
+From version 0.5.0 only nodejs 0.12 or newer supported.

 To use with older version user swisseph 0.4.x or older.